mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 #### Code setup

-After installation completed, you have to set the `dateAdapter` prop of the `LocalizationProvider` accordingly.
+After the installation is completed, you have to pass the adapter of your date library to `LocalizationProvider`.
-The supported adapters are exported from both the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro`.
+The supported adapters as well as `LocalizationProvider` are exported from both the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.

+All the pickers rendered inside this provider will have access to the adapter through a React context.
+For that reason, we recommend you to wrap your entire application with a `LocalizationProvider` to be able to use the Date and Time Pickers everywhere.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}